Ancient China in Context

 A Chinese Military Revolution

-The usual term for the CC is "dry as dust."
-Those who want their ancient CHina served up with plenty of sex and violence will find it done that way in the ever popular Dzwo Jwan.
-But before turning to it, let readers consider the final two essays in this book, which show that the Dzwo Jwan has its own theory of history, and that it rewrites the real history along those, deceiving not only its own audience, but many modern people as well.
-It is that second deception which has produced not only scholarly confusion, but international tragedy, in modern times.
+The CC is said to be "dry as dust."
+Those who want their ancient China served up with plenty of sex and violence will find it done that way in the Dzwo Jwan.
+But before turning to it, consider the concuding essays in this book, which show that the Dzwo Jwan has its own theory of history, and that it rewrites the real history along those lines, deceiving not only its own audience, but many modern people as well: the comic-book public of ancent and modern times.

 Cover